Greatest Literature banner

 But it must have be a thrill to readers of its time, imagining themselves the everyman hero, Richard Hannay, brought face to face with evil in the cloak-and-dagger world, a world they could suppose co-exists unseen with theirs, behind the headlines and the political cover-ups.

-Much more would be made of this by many writers to come.
+Much more would be made of this by writers to come.
 And it would serve as the basis for numerous films.

 Another theme that has been picked up by thriller writers is the idea that evil is hiding in plain sight in our civil society.
 Even more so, the idea is put about that no one is who he or she seems.
 The villains of the piece are the prime examples of this, of course, but Hannay more than once passes himself off as someone different—a milkman, a politician and a Scottish herder—to evade both police and killers.